IRA Financial Blog

 Most Self-Directed IRA investors use cash to make a real estate investment.
 With a Self-Directed IRA, all real estate income and gains would flow back to the IRA without tax.
 This is known as tax deferral.
 However, if a Self-Directed IRA investor does not have enough cash to make the investment, the IRA investor has a number of options:

 1. Partner with a non-disqualified person: IRC 4975 does not allow an IRA investor to transact with a disqualified person.
-Hence, a Self-Directed IRA should not partner in a real estate transaction with themselves personally or any lineal descendant or entity controlled by such persons.
+Hence, a Self-Directed IRA should not partner in a real estate transaction with themselves or any lineal descendant or entity controlled by such persons.

 Final Thoughts

-The ability to purchase real estate with a Self-Directed IRA is not subject to a minimum requirement or even a set-amount.
+The ability to purchase real estate with a Self-Directed IRA is not subject to a minimum requirement or even a set amount.
 In general, Self-Directed IRA investors have different real estate investment options based on the type of real estate and its location.
 Thus, a Self-Directed IRA investor has a multitude of investing options when looking to use their IRA or 401(k) plan to invest in real estate.

 Categories